Blog of employees

 Oxana Vatavu

-Summer, the sea, as not so) But you can dream.
+Summer, the sea — well, not really) But we can dream.

-The designs of the project are in Mediterranean style.
+The designs for this project are in the Mediterranean style.

-The main feature of the Mediterranean style — color, the walls should be light in order to reflect light and avoid overheating the rooms.
-So the main finish of the walls of the house in our project — beige plaster with volume application.
-Shutters, pergolas for plants, a large balcony, majolica over the windows contribute to forming a complete image of the house.
+The defining feature of the Mediterranean style — color: the walls should be light, so they reflect the sun and keep the rooms from overheating.
+That's why the main wall finish for the house in our project — beige plaster with a textured application.
+Shutters, pergolas for climbing plants, a large balcony, and majolica above the windows all help round out the complete look of the house.

 Natalia Puziricova

-Bright shutters add a lack of color to a calm, understated façade.
+Bright shutters add a splash of color to a calm, understated façade.

-It's good to support the shutters with color so they don't look out of context, which we did with the color of the front door.
-But it is important to feel the balance and not to overdo it, the green tiles for example would have been redundant.
+It helps to echo the shutters with color elsewhere so they don't look out of place, which is what we did with the front door.
+But it's important to keep the balance and not overdo it — green roof tiles, for example, would have been too much.

-Another interesting detail in the house decor — the brickwork in the framing of the windows and under the roof.
+Another nice detail in the house's trim — the brickwork around the windows and under the roof.

-We offered the client a more contrasting option with the deep maroon wall color, which also works well with the green shutters and white rustic inlays.
+We also offered the client a more contrasting option with a deep maroon wall color, which works well with the green shutters and white rusticated inlays.

 Natalia Puziricova